 How many times have you spent big amounts of money on something you loved but would most likely use only once or twice?
 Probably too many times to count.
 Deciding to start a business is an exciting moment, but for new entrepreneurs, that excitement is often accompanied by anxiety and uncertainty.
 Many new business owners jump into planning without thinking carefully enough about business startup costs, and whether or not those costs are feasible.

-Spending too much or too less is always bad both for your start-up and for your bank account.
+Spending too much or too little is always bad both for your start-up and for your bank account.
 These kinds of situations happen due to:

 - Wrong Calculations: If you estimate your costs incorrectly, you might end up having to spend a lot more than you initially intended.
 Make sure that you include all the possible spending into your business plan.